 Definitely.
-Like all other ad platforms, getting the traffic is the easiest part of the campaign.
-You pay for it, and the platforms show your contents to the target audiences.
+Like all other ad platforms, getting traffic is the easiest part of the campaign.
+You pay for it, and the platforms show your content to the target audiences.
 The work of an ad platform is just to show your ads to the audience.
-How the audience react, will they click or will it catch their eye is all your ad creatives.
+How the audience reacts, will they click or will it catch their eye in all your ad creatives?

 Generally, there is no ineffective ad platform, unless you went for a shady one.
-All you need for it to works is to get the right targeting audience and right ad creatives to the audience.
-Like what my mentor said, you need to know your audience and test out different ad creatives to convert better.
-There is no one ads that will convert for everyone.
+All you need for it to work is to get the right targeted audience and the right ad creatives for the audience.
+Like my mentor said, you need to know your audience and test out different ad creatives to convert better.
+There is no one ad that will convert for everyone.

-Solo ads are tapping into others list to promote your campaigns.
-You can always build your own list, promote your offer or renting the list.
-Or you can pay for the platform that already have hundred of thousands of email that you can leverage.
+Solo ads are tapping into others’ lists to promote your campaigns.
+You can always build your own list, promote your offer or rent the list.
+Or you can pay for the platform that already has hundreds of thousands of emails that you can leverage.
 This is the power of leverage.
-Instead of building everything from scratch, you leverage on what others already built and buy your way in.
+Instead of building everything from scratch, you leverage what others already built and buy your way in.